-Our undergraduate major in recreation, park and tourism sciences is accredited by the Council on Accreditation for Parks, Recreation, Tourist, and Related Professions (COAPRT).
-COARPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).
+Our undergraduate major in recreation, park and tourism sciences is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
+COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

 - Pre-Post examination scores on learning outcomes specified by the COAPRT standards exceeded specification levels (“targets”) by an average of 12.2%

 - All (100%) of the specification levels associated with our senior exit survey were exceeded

 - Intern performance evaluation results exceeded specification levels.
 Ninety-eight percent of working professionals who supervised our interns indicated they would hire the student they supervised, and 96% of our students earned a passing grade in the internship class.
 Specification level is 90% for each of these.

 - The average student rating of the quality of instruction in our undergraduate classes was 4.25 on a 5-point scale.